 This booklet has been prepared by the Town of Silverthorne Community Development Department to help guide builders through the building permit and inspection process.
 Becoming familiar with the procedures and requirements will minimize delays in obtaining your permits, prevent unnecessary construction delays, and allow us to more efficiently serve all builders.

 - A check for the plan review fee and excise tax (if applicable)

 - Landlord approval, warranty deed, and/or HOA approval (if applicable)

-Multi-family/ Commercial Building Permits: For all multi-family/commercial construction, mechanical and plumbing permits are required to be reviewed and must be applied for separately from the building permit application.
-Permit Plans must be wet-stamped by a Colorado Licensed Architect or Engineer.
+Multi-family/ Commercial Building Permits: For all multi-family/commercial construction, permit plans must be stamped by a Colorado Licensed Architect or Engineer.